 The programme is designed so that full time students are able to complete the course in one academic year and part time in two years.
-By the end of the programme you will have enhanced your knowledge and understanding of business and management concepts and principles, theoretical frameworks and applied analysis through a range of learning experiences.
+By the end of the programme you will have enhanced your knowledge and understanding of Business and Management concepts and principles, theoretical frameworks and applied analysis through a range of learning experiences.
 You will also develop key skills in formulating and managing basic research, problem-solving and organising and managing projects.

 7MG001 Independent Business Analysis Project (12 months in length)

 “The MBA provided me with the foundation I needed to run a business.
 Six years later, rarely a week goes by without me referencing it in some way.”

 Simon, Managing Director

 Successful completion of the MBA provides a much sought-after academic qualification, which will enhance your career prospects in a number of managerial roles across a wide range of international business sectors.
 The programme provides the basis for further study in a range of professional subject areas such as accounting, marketing and human resources as well as further academic study such as a PhD.

 At the end of this course you, the student, will be able to:

 From the evidence provided, the MBA at the University of Wolverhampton, maps to a CMI L7 Diploma in Strategic Management and Leadership.

 CMI Units 7003V2, 7005V2, 7006V2, 7008V2, 7009V2, 7011V2, 7012V2 and 7013V2 equating to a total 62 credits.

 The applicant will have normally occupied a position of management responsibility for a minimum of two years within an organisation;